Gravitational lensing by a Lorentz-violating black hole: Introduction

-In recent years, research in this domain has surged, spurred notably by experimental evidence suggesting the existence of a supermassive black hole at the heart of our Milky Way galaxy \cite{023}.
-Notably, the groundbreaking observations achieved by the Event Horizon Telescope collaboration, unveiling the shadow of a black hole at the core of the galaxy M87, have galvanized these efforts \cite{024,025,026,029}.
-Consequently, given the intense gravitational fields surrounding such entities, reliance on the weak field approximation becomes untenable, necessitating a robust approach tailored to strong field conditions.
+In recent years, there has been a significant increase in researches in this field, particularly driven by experimental findings indicating the presence of a supermassive black hole at the center of our Milky Way galaxy \cite{023}.
+Notably, the groundbreaking observations made by the Event Horizon Telescope (EHT) collaboration, revealing the silhouette of a black hole at the core of the galaxy M87, have spurred these efforts \cite{024,025,026,029,EventHorizonTelescope:2019dse}.
+As a further continuation of these studies, observations of the Sagittarius A${}^*$ (Sgr A${}^*$) \cite{EventHorizonTelescope:2022wkp,EventHorizonTelescope:2022xqj} certainly worth mentioning.
+As a result, due to the extremely powerful gravitational fields around such objects, relying on the weak field approximation is no longer feasible, necessitating a robust approach suited to strong field conditions.

-The mathematical treatment of gravitational lenses under these circumstances presents considerable challenges.
-Nonetheless, concerted endeavors in recent years have advanced towards comprehensive analytical frameworks.
-In this regard, Virbhadra and Ellis formulated a succinct lens equation for galactic supermassive black holes within an asymptotically flat background, adept at addressing significant light deflections \cite{030,Virbhadra:2022iiy, Virbhadra:2008ws, 031}.
-Their findings revealed a profusion of images distributed symmetrically around the optic axis, a consequence of the profound gravitational influence experienced by light rays.
-Some further studies of images arising due to lensing by a black hole, explicitly, the Kerr one, can be found also in \cite{Aratore:2024ilt}.
+The mathematical treatment of gravitational lenses in these scenarios poses significant challenges.
+One of the first who tackled this issue was Synge \cite{Synge:1966okc}, who investigated the escape of photons from stars with strong gravitational fields.
+Indeed, he derived an equation for the minimal angle at which photons are not recaptured by the compact object.
+This equation can also be used to calculate the angular radius of the shadow (the region inside the photon ring) of the Schwarzschild black hole \cite{Luminet:1979nyg}.
+Recent collective efforts have made more progress towards developing comprehensive analytical frameworks.
+For instance, Virbhadra and Ellis formulated a concise lens equation for supermassive black holes in galaxies, considering an asymptotically flat background.
+This equation effectively addressed substantial light deflections \cite{030,Virbhadra:2022iiy, Virbhadra:2008ws, 031}.
+Their findings revealed a multitude of symmetrically distributed images around the optic axis, a result of the strong gravitational influence on light rays.
+Additionally, further studies examining images produced by lensing from black holes, notably the Kerr black hole, are also available \cite{Aratore:2024ilt}.